jeffboichuk/ice-marketing/midterm-project-outline.md

 #### Alternative Evaluation {-}
-Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that you believe TJL should consider going in (one of which can be the status quo at TJL).
+Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that you believe TJL should consider going in (one of which can be related to improving the status quo at TJL).
 Further, you should arrive at and implement a set of criteria that you believe Mike and Sarah should use to make decisions of this sort.

 With alternatives and criteria in hand, you will be able to complete a [value model][johnson 2018] for decision-making purposes [@johnson-2018].
 You might